 How to Upload your screenshots to Google Drive

-By default, your screenshot on chromebook saved to its Downloads folder—which is not immediately backed up to your Google account.
+By default, your screenshot on Chromebook is saved to its Downloads folder—which is not immediately backed up to your Google account.
 You must manually submit them to access the files on various other devices.

-To submit to Google Own, open up the Files application, after that the Downloads folder.
-Select the files you want to back up, after that drag them for your Google Own folder in the left-hand navigating bar.
+To submit to Google Own, open up the Files application, and after that the Downloads folder.
+Select the files you want to back up, and after that drag them to your Google Own folder in the left-hand navigating bar.
 They’ll immediately copy over.
-Additionally, you can highlight the files, tap Ctrl + C on your keyboard to copy the files, after that choose your Google Own folder and paste them into that place.
+Additionally, you can highlight the files, tap Ctrl + C on your keyboard to copy the files, and after that choose your Google Own folder and paste them into that place.